tbwiik/Travelu/README.md

 # Group gr2219 repository

+### Warning
+Note that this repository originally was created on gitlab.

+The original repository does not exist anymore and no issues/merges or other types of information related to gitlab is included in the github repository.

+Also note that functionality connected to the gitlab repo, such as gitpod or pipeline, does not work.

+Information related to students without github user will not be displayed - for example statistics on commits.

 ## Travelu

 We are making an application called Travelu.
 We have written about its functionality in the [README.md](travelu/README.md) in the travelu folder.